 2. Palm Fountain

 Those who have already been to Dubai know the grandeur of the Dubai Fountain (outside of the Dubai Mall).
 With its water performance in seamless sync of music, light, and colors, Palm Fountain is more or less like Dubai Fountain but is bigger and more opulent than the latter.
 Not to mention, it is the world’s largest fountain show and the region’s only colored fountain.
 It’s located at the Pointe, on Palm Jumeirah.

 3. Burj Khalifa

-Standing mightily in the heart of Downtown Dubai, Burj Khalifa literally needs no introduction.
+Standing mightily in Downtown Dubai’s heart, Burj Khalifa needs no introduction.
 It is the world’s tallest building and can be seen from almost anywhere in the city.
-But if you wish to see it up close and in detail, make a tour of its observation deck on 124th or 148th level or both.
+But if you wish to see it up close and in detail, make a tour of its observation deck on the 124th or 148th level or both.
 They greet you with the most exquisite views of Dubai’s cityscape, ocean, desert, and more.
-Apart from these, you get to enjoy one of the fastest elevator rides and even watch a multimedia display on Dubai’s history during your Burj Khalifa visit.
+Apart from these, you get to enjoy one of the fastest elevator rides and even watch a multimedia display of Dubai’s history during your Burj Khalifa visit.

 4. The Dubai Mall